ntop/n2n/README.md

 You can run multiple edge service instances by creating `/etc/n2n/edge-instance1.conf` and starting it with `sudo systemctl start edge@instance1`.

-## IPv6 Support

-n2n can tunnel IPv6 traffic into the virtual network but does not support IPv6 for edge-to-supernode communication yet.

-Check out [IPv6.md](https://github.com/ntop/n2n/blob/dev/doc/IPv6.md) for more information.

 ## Security Considerations

 When payload encryption is enabled (provide a key using `-k`), the supernode will not be able to decrypt